 A loan provision of up to 45% of one’s TIAA/CREF SRA Account is available through the SRA using such accumulations as collateral.
 Unlike a regular TIAA/CREF annuity, a participant can withdraw an SRA in whole or in $1,000 increments in certain circumstances.
 In addition to any tax penalties that may apply, withdrawals and distributions from an SRA are fully taxable as current income for the calendar year in which they are received.
 Such contributions may be made in any amount, provided the University's contribution to TIAA/CREF and the total salary reduction authorized by the employee for the regular retirement annuity plan and the SRA plan do not exceed the limitations set forth in Section 403 (b) and 415 of the Internal Revenue Code.
 See the Office of Human Resources for information on other TIAA/CREF investment possibilities such as IRAs, Teachers Personal Annuity and TIAA/CREF Mutual Funds.

-Social Security (FICA) provides for a Federal system of old age, survivors and disability insurance (OASDI) and health insurance (Medicare).
-The University is required to withhold and submit to the agency Social Security taxes up to an annually announced wage base matched by the University and Medicare taxes with no wage base limit matched by the University.
+Social Security (FICA) provides for a Federal system of old age, survivors, and disability insurance (OASDI) and health insurance (Medicare).
+The University is required to withhold both Social Security taxes, up to an annually announced wage base matched by the University, and Medicare taxes with no wage base limit matched by the University.